Welcome to today's edition of the Rush 24-7 podcast.

 This is a 21-year-old who's got more smarts on this than Al Gore does.

-The bass player, Nick O'Malley said, and we're always jetting off on airplanes.
+The bass player, Nick O'Malley, said, and we're always jetting off on airplanes.

-Um someone asked us to give a quote about what was happening in Sheffield.
+Someone asked us to give a quote about what was happening in Sheffield, this is where they're from, and a big flood there.

 It's like, who cares what we think about what's happening?